jianzzha/ocp-upi-install/README.md

 The install options are set in setup.conf.yaml, please follow the comment line in the setup.conf.yaml to make adjust.

-The following settings in setup.conf.yaml are most common,
+The following settings in setup.conf.yaml most likely need to change to fit your enviroment,
 * "version", OCP version
 * "rhcos_major_rel", rhcos version
+* "ipmi_addr", if you use baremetal worker, its ipmi address
+* "ipmi_user", if you use baremetal worker, its ipmi user name
+* "ipmi_password", if you use baremetal worker, its ipmi password
-* "disable_int", for baremetal workers that may have multiple DHCP interfaces, list the interfaces that should be disabled
+* "disable_int", if you use baremetal worker, list the interfaces that should be disabled (to prevent multi home dhcp issue)
 * "baremetal_phy_int", this is the control node (or bastion) interface that is used to connect the baremetal workers
 * "baremetal_vlan", if vlan is used on "baremetal_phy_int" to connect the baremetal workers, put down the vlan id; otherwise remove
 * "ntp_server", ntp server in your network